-When producing a network statement, during capacity allocation, collection of charges, and so on, the Swedish Transport Administration applies the law generally applicable to infrastructure managers.
-In addition to this, the Swedish Transport Administration has a special assignment to collect and compile information from all infrastructure managers and service providers, in order to describe the overall Swedish railway network.
+When producing a network statement, allocating capacity, charging fees, etc., the Swedish Transport Administration applies the legislation that generally applies to infrastructure managers and service facility operators.
+In addition to this, the Swedish Transport Administration has a special assignment to collect and compile information from all infrastructure managers and service facility operator, in order to describe the overall Swedish railway network.